jyutzler/Bridge-Systems/system.md

 ## Defensive Bidding
 ### Suit Overcalls
-Suit overcalls show 8–16 points nonvulnerable and 10-16 points vulnerable (double and bid the long suit with a stronger hand).
+Suit overcalls show 8–16 points (double and bid the long suit with a stronger hand).
-In general an overcall shows 5+ cards but it may show a strong 4 (AKJx) at the one level.

-The one exception is over 1♣ where an overcall of 1♦ does little to obstruct the opponents.
-(1♣)
-   * 1♦ = a good 4 or bad 5, often lead-directing
-   * 2♦ = sound overcall (would bid over 1♠)

 A reopening bid means much the same as a direct seat bid, but it may be made with about a king less.
 Versus an opening preempt, an overcall is natural.

+The only forcing response is a cuebid of opener’s suit, asking the overcaller about the quality of his overcall:

+(1♦) — 1♠ — (Pass) — 2♦
+   * (Pass) — 2♠ = minimum overcall.
+   * (Pass) — other = extra strength (11 or 12 points minimum).

 Jump overcalls are preemptive, showing the same value as an opening bid at the same level: